 IBG has already been present and active in Qatar for over three years.
 This contract is the fruit of good performance and added value in previous contracts and the strong support received from the Government of Sweden, the Embassy of Sweden in Doha and the Swedish Trade & Invest Council (Business Sweden).

 “In this project, the swedish aviation industry will offer state of the art technologies and operational methodologies for optimal air traffic management while reducing environmental impact and CO2 emissions.
 The project will also create new high technology jobs both in Qatar and Sweden” added Ulf Rudebark, Senior Advisor for Aviation and Safety, at Business Sweden.

 A very exciting part of the project is the establishment of a Centre of Excellence in Doha, focusing on research, innovation and sustainable aviation.

 “I am pleased that QCAA has awarded a Swedish consortium the task of developing a state-of-the-art solution for Qatar to increase its air traffic capacity and air traffic management.
-The project will give Qatar the tools to become a leader in air traffic management” said HE Anders Bengtcén, Ambassador of Sweden to the state of Qatar.
+The project will give Qatar the tools to become a leader in air traffic management” said Anders Bengtcén, Ambassador of Sweden to the state of Qatar.